Slebluue/next-gql-social/README.md

 * **NextJS** Leveraged Next.js for server-side rendering (SSR)
 * **GraphQL** Utilized GraphQL for data fetching.
 You can explore the GraphQL queries and mutations at http://localhost:3000/api/graphql.
 This defeats some of the purpose of SSR in this use case but I opted to use it as a learning experience.

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
-It is a basic social app with a profile and main view where you can view posts of your friends.
-It uses GraphQL to mock the data presented on the page.

 ## Getting Started

 Clone the repo: